 We’ve recently spent a lovely Sunday morning with one of our most favourite super people – Tameka Small.
-We love working out with her whether it’s at Psycle London or with the Nike Training Club.
-Her energy is infectious and she makes working out fun so when we signed up for our Maple & Fitz team Colour Run, we couldn’t think of a better trainer to help us prepare.
+We love working out with her whether it’s at the new experimental studio Factory 45 or with one of her pop-ups at Maple & King’s.
+Her energy is infectious and she makes working out fun so when we signed up for our Maple & Co team Colour Run, we couldn’t think of a better trainer to help us prepare.
 Below are Tameka’s 5 key moves for better running and how you can benefit from them.

 “To be better at running you need to do more than just run!
 Strength training is a great way to not only help develop muscular strength and endurance, but also to improve your technique through having a stronger core and running posture.
 Doing this type of training around 3 times a week (depending on your fitness level and goals) can really compliment your running programme.
 As well as strength training, stretching and rolling out tight connective tissue can also help recovery and reduce some injuries associated with type of tightness.” – Tameka

 Stand with feet a little wider than hips, toes pointing forward.
 With weight in heels, sit back into a deep squat.
 Power up through your heels returning to standing.
 15 – 20 reps x 3.